 This zoning designation intends to provide for detached single family and duplex uses at a base density of two units per lot.
 Approximately 70 acres of SF-designated land is provided, which represents approximately 11 percent of the Subarea, or approximately 27 percent of the Albatross Estates LLC-owned land.
-The assumed density range is between four and eight units per gross acre, which could support between 280 and 560 units.
-The developer will have flexibility in determining the lot sizes and product types based on their preferences, market demand and the required roadway, landscaping and recreation requirements.
-Other allowed uses in the SF-designated area are those that either support residential land uses or are similar, such as family day cares, adult retirement communities, schools and utility facilities.
+The assumed maximum density at the required two units per lot and a minimum lot size of 6,000 square feet is 560 dwelling units; however, it is likely that many of the lots will be single-family only and the actual density will be less.
+The developer will have flexibility in determining the lot sizes and product types based on their preferences; market demand; and roadway, landscaping, and recreation requirements.
+Other allowed uses in the SF-designated area are those that either support residential land uses or are similar, such as family day cares, adult retirement communities, schools, and utility facilities.